 All operations are held through Charter Holdco and its direct and indirect subsidiaries.
 Charter Holdco and the majority of its subsidiaries are not subject to income tax.
 However, certain of these subsidiaries are corporations and are subject to income tax.
 All of the taxable income, gains, losses, deductions and credits of Charter Holdco are passed through to its members: Charter, Charter Investment, Inc. ("Charter Investment") and Vulcan Cable III, Inc. ("Vulcan Cable").
-Charter is responsible for its share of the taxable income or loss of Charter Holdco allocated to Charter in accordance with the Charter Holdco amended and restated limited liability company agreement (the "LLC Agreement") and partnership tax rules and regulations.
+Charter is responsible for its share of the taxable income or loss of Charter Holdco allocated to Charter in accordance with the Charter Holdco limited liability company agreement (the "LLC Agreement") and partnership tax rules and regulations.

-As of March 31, 2004 and December 31, 2003, the Company had net deferred income tax liabilities of approximately \$471 million and \$417 million, respectively.
-Approximately \$267 million of the deferred tax liabilities recorded in the condensed consolidated financial statements at March 31, 2004 and December 31, 2003 relate to certain indirect subsidiaries of Charter Holdco, which file separate income tax returns.
+As of June 30, 2004 and December 31, 2003, the Company had net deferred income tax liabilities of approximately \$510 million and \$417 million, respectively.
+Approximately \$267 million of the deferred tax liabilities recorded in the condensed consolidated financial statements at June 30, 2004 and December 31, 2003 relate to certain indirect subsidiaries of Charter Holdco, which file separate income tax returns.

-During the three months ended March 31, 2004 and 2003, the Company recorded \$54 million and \$40 million of income tax expense, respectively.
-The sale of systems to Atlantic Broadband Finance, LLC on March 1, 2004 resulted in income tax expense of \$14 million for the three months ended March 31, 2004.
+During the three and six months ended June 30, 2004, the Company recorded \$43 million and \$97 million of income tax expense, respectively, and during the three and six months ended June 30, 2003, the Company recorded \$98 million and \$58 million of income tax benefit, respectively.
+The sale of cable systems to Atlantic Broadband Finance, LLC on March 1 and April 30, 2004 resulted in \$1 million and \$15 million of income tax expense for the three and six months ended June 30, 2004, respectively.

 Income tax expense is recognized through increases in the deferred tax liabilities related to Charter's investment in Charter Holdco, as well as current federal and state income tax expense and increases to the deferred tax liabilities of certain of Charter's indirect corporate subsidiaries.
-The Company recorded an additional deferred tax asset of approximately \$89 million during the three months ended March 31, 2004, relating to tax loss carryforwards but recorded a valuation allowance with respect to this asset because of the uncertainty of its ultimate realization.
+The Company recorded an additional deferred tax asset of approximately \$122 million and \$210 million during the three and six months ended June 30, 2004, respectively, relating to tax loss carryforwards, but recorded a valuation allowance with respect to these amounts because of the uncertainty of its ultimate realization.

-The Company had deferred tax assets of approximately \$1.8 billion and \$1.7 billion as of March 31, 2004 and December 31, 2003, respectively, a portion of which relates to the excess of cumulative financial statement losses over cumulative tax losses allocated from Charter Holdco.
-The deferred tax assets also include approximately \$1.1 billion and \$912 million of tax net operating loss carryforwards as of March 31, 2004 and December 31, 2003, respectively (generally expiring in years 2004 through 2024) of Charter and its indirect corporate subsidiaries which are subject to certain return limitations.
+The Company had deferred tax assets of approximately \$1.9 billion and \$1.7 billion as of June 30, 2004 and December 31, 2003, respectively, a portion of which relates to the excess of cumulative financial statement losses over cumulative tax losses allocated from Charter Holdco.
+The deferred tax assets also include approximately \$1.3 billion and \$912 million of tax net operating loss carryforwards as of June 30, 2004 and December 31, 2003, respectively (generally expiring in years 2004 through 2024), of Charter and its indirect corporate subsidiaries, which net operating loss carryforwards are subject to certain return limitations.

-The total valuation allowance for deferred tax assets was \$1.4 billion and \$1.3 billion as of March 31, 2004 and December 31, 2003, respectively.
+The total valuation allowance for deferred tax assets was \$1.5 billion and \$1.3 billion as of June 30, 2004 and December 31, 2003, respectively.
 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some or all of the deferred tax assets will be realized.
 Because of the uncertainties in projecting future taxable income of Charter Holdco, valuation allowances have been established except for deferred benefits available to offset deferred tax liabilities.

 The Company is currently under examination by the Internal Revenue Service for the tax years ending December 31, 1999 and 2000.
-Management does not expect the results of this examination to have a material adverse effect on the Company's condensed consolidated financial position or results of operations.
+Management does not expect the results of this examination to have a material adverse effect on the Company's financial position or results of operations.